krawaller/academyjs/source/chapters/04 - more CSS/sections/13 - good behaviour.md

 ~~~

 **Question**: Ehm, doesn't that commandment collide with the previous one?
 Isn't it **easier to avoid cluttering the html if we have more complex selectors**?
+And **easier to write short selectors if we add some classes or extra divs to the html**?

 ~~~